genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/04_data-grid.md

 - **home.ts**
 - **home.styles.ts**

 In the template file, start by adding the Genesis data source pointing to the appropriate resource name; this must be wrapped in a grid of your choice.
-For this example we shall use ag-grid.
+For this example, we shall use ag-grid.

 [//]: # (link to ag-genesis-datasource tsdocs)
 ```html title="home.template.ts"